 What parts of the Chesapeake Bay are most affected by chemical contaminants?

-Almost three-quarters of the Chesapeake Bay’s tidal waters are considered impaired by chemical contaminants.
+More than three-quarters of the Chesapeake Bay’s tidal waters are considered impaired by chemical contaminants.
 But the EPA has identified three “regions of concern” that show significant problems:

 - Baltimore Harbor,

 Some of the most common chemical contaminants in the Chesapeake Bay region can persist in the environment for a long time.
 These contaminants build up in the tissues of fish and other organisms, moving through the food web in a process called bioaccumulation.
 During bioaccumulation: